 The Testcase Editor is used to view details of the testcase and the replays of the testcase.
 The Web Pages and HTTP transactions within the testcase can be moved, duplicated, or deleted using cut, copy, and paste.
 Performing these actions changes the structure of the testcase.
 This can limit the ability to accurately compare the testcase to other replays that have not been modified in an identical fashion.
 The editor displays a warning when performing an action that may invalidate comparisons.
 This warning can be suppressed by selecting the Do not show this dialog again option.
-To manually turn the warnings on or off, select the Window->Preferences option on the main menu, then select the Web Performance->Testcase Editor item.
-Select the checkbox next to Display warning when operations performed that impact comparison data item to change the setting.
+To restore the appearance dialogs that have been suppressed, turn off the applicable entry in the Dialogs preference page (Window > Preferences > Web Performance > Dialogs).